asif-iqbal-munna/rucksacks/README.md

 - CRUD operatin is done by axios.
 You can add order, manage orders, approve orders, also delete order. you can also add products and review.
 - All forms in this site is handled by react hook form designed with MUI.
 - It's responsive both for mobile and tablet devices.
 There is a lot scope for improvement
 - Routing system is implemented with react router.
+Has specific route for admin authenticated JWT token in the server side if any admin request send.

 ### Test Admin Route
 with email admin@admin.com